akhilpv/organization/README.md

 Installation and setup steps

 1.Please checkout the folder to local and give permission to the assets folder in the root.<br>
-2.Open terminal and change the directory  to the project folder 3.create a database
+2.Open terminal and change the directory  to the project folder.<br>
+3.create a database.<br>
-4.run the command : php init
+4.run the command : php init <br>
-6.update the common/config/main-local.php file with database details 7.run 'composer install' for download the dependencies 8.Migrate the tables using the command : php yii migrate 9.then enter the url :http://localhost/organization/frontend.php or if you already setup a virtual host then run siteurl/frontend.php
+6.update the common/config/main-local.php file with database details. <br>
+7.run 'composer install' for download the dependencies<br>
+8.Migrate the tables using the command : php yii migrate<br>
+9.then enter the url :http://localhost/organization/frontend.php or if you already setup a virtual host then run siteurl/frontend.php